 - Follow indicated steps to complete the same,

-After complete, these steps restart your PC and connect to the Wifi network check the internet connection working normally as expected or not.
+After complete, these steps restart your PC and connect to the Wi-Fi network to check the internet connection working normally as expected or not.

 Automatically detect proxy settings

-This is another helpful solution to fix most of internet connection problems.
+This is another helpful solution to fix most internet connection problems.

 - Click on start menu search type “or “internet options” hit the enter key.